Denis Retaillé

-Denis Retaillé (born 1953, Mayenne, France) is a Professor of Geography at the University of Bordeaux III and the Director of the CNRS ADES Research Unit, UMR 5186.
-Professor Retaillé holds a PhD in Geography from the University of Rouen (1983) dedicated to the study of the Nigerien région of Koutous, and an Habilitation from the Paris-Sorbonne University (Paris IV) (1993) dedicated to the study of space in the Sahel.
-From 1993 to 2008, Denis Retaillé was a Professor of Geography at the University of Rouen, France.
+Denis Retaillé (born 1953, Mayenne, France) was a Professor of Geography at the University of Bordeaux III and the Director of the CNRS ADES Research Unit, UMR 5186.
+Professor Retaillé holds a PhD in Geography from the University of Rouen (1983) dedicated to the study of the Nigerien region of Koutous, and a Habilitation from the Paris-Sorbonne University (Paris IV) (1993) dedicated to the study of space in the Sahel.
+From 1993 to 2008, he was a Professor of Geography at the University of Rouen, France.